masonschick/masonschick.github.io/index.md

 Currently, I am a Junior at Lehigh in Bethlehem, PA

-At Lehigh, I am pursuing a Finance major and Computer Science minor
+At Lehigh, I am pursuing a Finance major and Financial Technology Minor

-This Summer, I'll be participating in JPMorgan's Markets Internship Program in New York City

 <!-- Upload your own photo and change the path -->